The scene has changed a lot since we first started doing conversion optimization back in 2006.

-Since we were making too many changes on a page for every test, we could not isolate what exactly was causing the uplift.
-So, our team could only guess.
-Every test produced an increase inone of seven to nine different factors.
+Since we were making too many changes on a page for every test, we could not isolate what exactly was generating the uplift.
+So, our team could only make assumptions.
+Every test generated an increase in conversions due to seven to nine different factors.

-Our approach ten years later looks tremendously different.
-Our testing programs are sharp focused today.
+Our approach twelve years later looks tremendously different.
+Our testing programs are laser sharp focused.

 Let’s take a recent evaluation we did for a top IRCE 500 retailer.
-Their product pages suffered high bounce rates.
-Visitors were clicking on PPC ads, getting to the product pages, checking out the prices and leaving.
-They were just comparison shopping.
+Their product pages suffered from high bounce rates.
+Visitors were clicking on PPC ads, getting to the product pages, checking out prices for different products, and then leaving.
+Visitors were price shopping.

 Instead of doing a single test for the product pages, we did five rounds of testing:

 But A/B testing might not work for every website.
-MVT testing is for SURE not for every website.
+Certainly, multivariate testing is not for every site.

 1. You do not have enough conversions

 If you do not have enough traffic coming to your website or enough conversions, then split testing will not work for you.

-A small A/B test that has one challenger to an original design requires that the particular page you plan to test to generate a minimum of 200 conversions per month.
-If you are getting less than 200 conversions, then your tests might run too long without concluding.
+A small A/B test that has one challenger to an original design requires that the particular page you plan to test to generate a minimum of 500 conversions per month.
+If that particular page is getting less than 500 conversions, then your tests might run for too long without concluding.

-We typically do not start A/B testing with a client unless the website has 400 conversions per month.
+We typically do not start A/B testing with a client unless the website has 500 conversions per month.
 Our standard program requires that clients cross the 800 conversions per platform (desktop or mobile).

-Multivariate testing requires more conversions and more traffic.
-Do not consider MVT testing unless your website has 2,000 conversions per month.
+Multivariate testing requires more conversions and more traffic compared to AB testing.
+Do not consider MVT testing unless your website has 10,000 conversions per month.

-2. You do not have the mindset for running a testing program
+2. You do not have the mindset needed to run a successful conversion program

-While the first instance of failing testing is easy to figure out (you just look at your monthly conversions), the second problem is more difficult to deal with.
+While the first reason why a conversion program fails is straightforward to figure out (you look at your monthly conversions), the second problem is more difficult to assess.

 The truth is that not every organization or business is ready for testing.

-Testing requires you to admit that visitors may hate your website design.
+Testing requires you to admit that visitors may hate your existing website design.

-Testing requires you to admit that some designs which you hate will actually generate more sales for you.
+Testing requires you to admit that some designs which you hate will generate more conversions/sales for you.

-Testing requires surrending the final design decision to your visitors.
+Testing requires surrendering the final design decision to your visitors.

 At the surface, every business owner or top executive will say that they are focused on their revenue.
-But after running over 400+ conversion optimization projects with over 3,000+ tests in them, we can simply state that this is not the case.
+But after running over 500+ conversion optimization projects with over 10,000+ spit tests in them, we can simply state that this is not the case.

 We have seen business owners reject the results of testing that generated 32% uplift in conversions with 99% confidence because they liked the original design and could not bear the idea of changing it.